dustinhayes/JS-Unplugged/README.md

 });
 ```

-Unless it's specifed with the second parameter to reduce, the current total begins at 0.
+Unless it's specified with the second parameter to reduce, the current total begins at 0.
 If we want to get the sum from an array of number we might write something like this:

 ```javascript
 var add = function(a, b) { return a + b },